Why are we creating a country park?

 - supporting less well-off families

 The Council is currently working with groups who are interested in co-ordinating the use of the community growing areas, orchards and allotments.
-It is also open to expressions of interest from others when the time arises.
+This project will also be made open for expressions of interest from other organisations at an appropriate time.